 7. The magic fountains of Montjuic

 In the summertime, up a large hill to the south of the city, a performance takes place that sums up the magic of Barcelona.
 The spectacular ‘magic’ fountains of Montjuic explode into life in the summer, shooting into the air in an array of colours and lights.
-Again, those planning cheap holidays in Barcelona will love the price of this attraction – entry to Montjuic is free.

 The Catalan art nouveau architect Lluis Domenech I Montaner created this spectacular palace and his manipulation of light and space is life affirming in its beauty.
 The gargantuan stained glass roof of the Palau de la Musica Catalana is worth a visit on its own merit.